 "a mineral found in many foods.
 The body needs calcium to maintain strong bones and to carry out many important functions.
 Almost all calcium is stored in bones and teeth, where it supports their structure and hardness" carbonate · mannitol · calcium phosphate · calcium carbonate

-Levothyroxine, almond oil, silica gel, cellulose, vitamin E acetate
+Levothyroxine, olive oil, silica gel, cellulose, vitamin E acetate

 A prescription medication that must state strength per ml of T4.
 30mls of medication will have the required dosage calibrated to a 1ml dose.
 The shelf life is 30 days and the medication does not need to be refrigerated